 Many students may also take advanced courses at their high school, then take the AP Chemistry exam or IB Chemistry exam at the end which may result in college credits in General Chemistry.
 Students who score a 3, 4, or 5 on the AP Chemistry exam or a 4, 5, 6, or 7 on the IB (HL) Advanced Chemistry exam are awarded credits in the general chemistry sequence (CHEM 142, 152 and 162).
 However, these students are strongly encouraged to consider taking the honors general chemistry sequence, CHEM 145, 155, and 165.
 Many students who have opted to take the honors general chemistry sequence have found themselves to be challenged and ultimately better prepared for the more advanced chemistry and biochemistry courses.
 The honors general chemistry sequence offers small class size and more individual interaction with instructors.

 Hopefully, you have attended an orientation session for new or transfer students and have learned the ins and outs of registration.
 There are several possible reasons why you are not able to register such as your measles immunization records aren't on file, the class is restricted to a specific group of students, or you do not have the prerequisites as a part of your UW record.
 Web registration checks your prerequisites but if you are an incoming student there's a chance that your credits are not yet on the UW computer database.

 What can you do?
-Go to an advisor and ask for help.
+Go to an adviser and ask for help.
 We can override some restrictions for prerequisites for chemistry courses, provided you have proof of taking them at another school.
-We have drop-in hours in both the morning and afternoon.
+We have drop-in hours from 900-1130am and 130-400pm.
 Most registration problems are easy to diagnose.
 Be prepared to hear that you need to keep trying to check for space availability in classes because students drop courses every day and the opening you are looking for can happen at anytime.